-Intelligence can be used in the sense of being very good at thinking and learning, or in the sense of speaking or behaving in a rude or impolite manner, and being disrespectful.
-The structures are made of “smart glass” that makes them opaque after a user enters and closes the door.
-Many analysts say Huang's emphasis on Arm's strength in energy efficiency is smart.
-Not all of these shows are good, some are pretty bad, actually, but you might feel smart about watching them anyway.
+Intelligence can be used in the sense of being very proficient at thinking and learning, or in the sense of speaking or behaving in an impolite or discourteous manner, and being disrespectful.
+Structures are made of “smart glass” that makes them opaque after a user enters and closes the door.
+Analysts often say Huang's focus on Arm's energy efficiency is smart.
+Not all of these shows are good, some are pretty bad, but you may still feel smart for watching them.

-While Amazon continues to lead the smart speaker market, both Google and Apple have the advantage of having their voice assistants integrated into smartphones.
+Amazon continues to lead the smart speaker market, while Google and Apple have the advantage of having their voice assistants integrated into smartphones.
 In May, and again this fall, the district launched “smart buses with Wi-Fi access points” in areas without reliable Internet access.
-And increasingly intelligent navigation aids in the cockpit brought much more precision and efficiency to route planning.
+Furthermore, increasingly intelligent navigation aids in the cockpit brought much more accuracy and efficiency to route planning.
 A woman in a fancy uniform scribbles tickets for a growing line of tourists eager to take a trip on the old-fashioned train.

-It used to be said frequently in 2000 that Jeb was “the smart brother”.
-A lot of British pubs have been smart enough to understand this and respond.
-Thorgerson and Powell turned to video and film as a smart move given the emergence of MTV.
+In 2000, it was often said that Jeb was “the smart brother”.
+Many British pubs have been wise enough to understand this and respond.
+Thorgerson and Powell turned to video and film as a wise move given the emergence of MTV.
 During the first week, not a day went by without intelligent skirmishes.